-Our Construction Division has grown and developed with time and now sits with around 60% of the our employees.
-This division is run as two departments, the first is Major Infrastructure Projects and the other is a Construction Projects Department.
+Our Construction Division has grown and developed with time and now makes up around 60% of the our employees.
+This division is run as two departments; Major Infrastructure Projects and Construction Projects.

 Wharehine Construction has an accomplished history in civil site works and construction, earthmoving, road construction, road maintenance drainage, bridge construction, land development & traffic management.
 We have the expertise, resources and experience needed to shape a project from early design stage to handover, working and collaborating with the client, designers and consultants to get the job done.

 Our team include highly skilled and experienced professional engineers, surveyors, landscape architects and project managers with access to the latest technology, software and material supplies.

 With an emphasis on health and safety, quality assurance and sustainable business practices, Wharehine Construction maintains the strongest possible commitment to quality.
 We achieve our project quality deliverables in a professional, friendly, timely and cost-efficient manner by using our highly tuned and constantly reviewed and updated ISO9001 and 14001 systems.